 Professor Stark is often asked about the cleanliness of foraged foods, and responds that we may need to question the cleanliness of all the food we eat:

 Think about this head of lettuce that is on the grocery store shelf.

 It was Euell Gibbons who loosely said: Think about who’s hands planted it, the herbicides and fertilizers and whatnot that were dumped on it, whose hands harvested it, put it on a truck.
 It went down the highway, was exposed to exhaust, exposed to brake dust, was unloaded by another set of hands put on the shelf by another set of hands picked over by 23 other consumers before you picked it up.
 Right.
 And in contrast, that dandelion growing next to the sidewalk, you’re probably the first human being to touch it.

 It’s hard to get anything that is more local or fresher than edible things that are growing in your own front yard or along the sidewalk.

 As we’ve bred plants to be bigger, have higher yields measured in pounds and be sweeter and more approachable, we’ve accidentally bred the nutrition out of our food.

 Foraging as Practice

-Professor Stark is clear that he does not see foraging as a large scale food solution but rather a way for us to reconnect with our food and enhance our diets:
+Professor Stark is often confronted with questions on how foraging can sustain a person, however he does not see foraging as a large scale food solution, but rather a way for us to reconnect with our food and enhance our diets: